rootless-containers/usernetes/README.md

   * [X] containerd
 * [X] Multi-node CNI
   * [X] Flannel (VXLAN)
-* [ ] Multi-node Docker Swarm-mode

-Currently, Usernetes uses our patched version of Moby and Kubernetes.
+Currently, Usernetes uses our patched version of Kubernetes.
 See [`./src/patches`](./src/patches).
-We are also planning to propose our pathces to the Kubernetes upstream.
+We are proposing our pathces to the Kubernetes upstream.
+See [#42](https://github.com/rootless-containers/usernetes/issues/42) for the current status.

 Deployment shell scripts are in POC status.
 (It even lacks TLS setup - [#76](https://github.com/rootless-containers/usernetes/issues/76))